-The development hereby approved shall be carried out strictly in accordance with the approved plans received 30 September 2014 and the schedule of materials indicated thereon.
+The development hereby approved shall be carried out strictly in accordance with the amended plans (Drawing Nos.
+LH7, LH3.D and LH4.B) and the schedule of materials indicated thereon received by the local planning authority on 19 January 2015.